 Throughout the year students learn dances to perform at care homes and at local festivals; participate in holiday parades in Mission

 and Maple Ridge; and can attend extra-curricular parties and events hosted by the school.
 Dancers have the option of starting

-extra lessons to prepare them for annual Highland exams.
+extra lessons at the age of 6 or 7 to prepare them for annual Highland exams.

 We organize fundraisers which allow dancers to raise money in their own name to use toward exams, workshops and trips.
 In 2019 a group of senior dancers traveled to the United Kingdom to tour and perform around Scotland, England, Wales and Ireland.
-And while we had to put our 2020 junior trip to Disneyland on hold, we are looking into trip options within BC and are excited and enthusiastic to get back to international traveling whenever it becomes safe to do so.
+We have not traveled since the covid-19 pandemic, but we are ecstatic to get back at it!

 The school is recognized for its original choreography, and is happy to perform on any occasion for any crowd.

 I have decided to name the studio after my favourite town in Scotland which is home to the historic Dunvegan Castle.

 I first visited Dunvegan (on the Isle of Skye) on my 2001 dance trip and instantly loved it.
 The castle site is breathtaking with water views practically all around.
 It is thought to be the oldest occupied castle in northern Scotland, and has been owned and inhabited by the Clan MacLeod for about 800 years.
 It is extra special to myself and SFSD as two of our alumni are members of the Clan MacLeod, and their family members in Scotland have lived in the village and helped to preserve the authenticity of the castle.